 Pride & Prejudice, based on the classic novel by Jane Austen, is a new musical adaptation by Tony Award nominee Paul Gordon (Broadway’s Jane Eyre).
 The show was filmed at the Tony Award-winning TheatreWorks Silicon Valley in Palo Alto, CA., where it played its world premiere from December 4, 2019, to January 4, 2020, and established an all-time box office record.
 The production was directed by TheatreWorks’ Founding Artistic Director Robert Kelley and choreographed by Dottie Lester-White.

-Where to Watch: Prime Video.
-Rent/buy on streamingmusicals.com.
+Where to Watch: Rent/buy on streamingmusicals.com or Prime Video.

 Why You Should Watch: I haven’t watched it yet, but from what I have heard, it has some catchy songs.
 It looks like a fun and cute adaptation.